emfcamp/badge-2024-documentation/docs/tildagon-apps/development.md

 You can test your app on-device, without publishing it, using [`mpremote`](https://docs.micropython.org/en/latest/reference/mpremote.html).

 1. Install `mpremote` following the [installation instructions](https://docs.micropython.org/en/latest/reference/mpremote.html).
-2. Create the folder for your app, for example:
+2. Create the `apps` folder if it doesn't already exist:

     ```sh
-    mpremote mkdir snake
+    mpremote mkdir apps
     ```

-3. Copy your app files to the new folder:
+3. Create the folder for your app, for example:

     ```sh
-    mpremote cp snake/* :/snake/
+    mpremote mkdir /snake
     ```

+4. Copy your app files to the new folder:

+    ```sh
+    mpremote cp apps/snake/* :/snake/
+    ```

-4. Restart your app by holding the **reboop** button for 2 seconds.
+5. Restart your app by holding the **reboop** button for 2 seconds.

 ### Debug your app on your badge